drcmda/react-contextual/PITFALLS.md

 ## Creating context

-Context is just an object that is not tied to a component any longer.
-That makes it harder if you want to have component-bound or dynamic context.
-If you plan to re-use a provider class it would overwrite values set by previous instances.
+React.createContext creates an object that is not tied to a component any longer.
+Usually it's used as a singleton.
+That makes it harder if you want to have component-bound (like it used to be with the old api) or dynamic context.
+That also means you can't re-use a provider in a nested tree as it would overwrite values set by previous instances.

-react-contextual solves this by offering a couple of higher order components like [namedContext](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext), [moduleContext](https://github.com/drcmda/react-contextual/blob/master/API.md#modulecontext) and some [helper functions](https://github.com/drcmda/react-contextual/blob/master/API.md#imperative-context-handling).
+react-contextual solves this by offering a couple of higher order components like [namedContext](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext), [moduleContext](https://github.com/drcmda/react-contextual/blob/master/API.md#modulecontext), [transformContext](https://github.com/drcmda/react-contextual/blob/master/API.md#transformcontext) and some [helper functions](https://github.com/drcmda/react-contextual/blob/master/API.md#imperative-context-handling).

 ## Sharing context

 There are no prescriptions on how to share or distribute context.
+If you have a provider-component, how do you pass on its context so users can consume it?
 Do you add it to a components prototype?
 Do you export it next to your component?
-Will the end user by fine with conflicting standards on how or where to fetch context in order to consume it?
-Will end-users consume context at all or is it better to write bindings around it?
+It's questionable if the api is meant for sharing at all as there will be conflicting standards on how or where to fetch context.

-react-contextual makes sharing easy.
-It maps keyed, unique contexts internally and allows global, module-scoped context to be refered by the component that instanciates it.
+react-contextual makes sharing straight forward.
+It maps context internally and allows various ways to reference it: unique keys, component references, dynamic functions that determine context at runtime, and regular React context objects.
+In most of all cases you would probably want to use `moduleContext` and simlpy use the component itself as a reference for `subscribe`.

 ```js
 @moduleContext()